Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Offering Comfortable and Effective Tooth Removal

-Our dental office does everything possible to remove the need for an extraction if possible.
+Our Edison dental team does everything possible to remove the need for an extraction.
 After all, nothing is better than your natural tooth!
 However, there are situations where a tooth is so badly damaged or infected that it can actually put your neighboring teeth at risk.
-If this is the case, our dental office will perform a tooth extraction.
-If your tooth is badly damaged or in pain, don’t put off your appointment; call our dental office today to learn more about tooth extractions in Edison, NJ!
+If this is the case, we will perform a tooth extraction.
+If your tooth is badly damaged or in pain, don’t put off scheduling an appointment; call our dental office today to learn more about this emergency dental treatment!

 Why Choose Signature Smiles at Edison for Tooth Extractions?